c-blake/hldiff/README.md

 is similar to
 [cligen](https://github.com/c-blake/cligen)/[lc](https://github.com/c-blake/lc)/[procs](https://github.com/c-blake/procs)
-using the same internal engine.  `edits` also provides/exports an edit distance based on the edit algorithm (from Ratcliff1988), here called `similarity` and a common-needs API `closeTo` that gives "nearby suggestions" for Nim `string`s.
+using the same internal engine.  `edits` also provides/exports an edit distance based on the algorithm (from Ratcliff1988), here called `similarity` and a common-needs API `closeTo` that gives "nearby suggestions" for Nim `string`s.

 Motivation